AutoML

 AutoML Example

-To illustrate AutoML in action, let’s imagine you’re running a SaaS company selling monthly subscriptions to an online platform.
+To illustrate automated machine learning in action, let’s imagine you’re running a SaaS company selling monthly subscriptions to an online platform.
 Below we look at how you can use automated machine learning in a BI tool to evaluate customer behavior.

 Evaluating customer churn